gmcfall/react-firebase-state-docs/index.md

 The `useDocListener` hook does two things:

-1. It starts a listener for the specified Firestore document.
+1. It starts a listener for the specified Firestore document and returns the document data (or an error).
 2. It establishes a lease on the document data.

-The document data will remain in a local cache, and be updated when changes occur, as long there is at least one component holding a lease on the document.
+As long as there is at least one component holding a lease, the document data will remain in a local cache and be updated when changes occur.

 The first argument to `useDocListener` is the name of the lease holder.
 This name can be anything, but it is a best practice to use the name of the component.